stigrs/ntcis/README.md

 # Network Topology of Critical Infrastructure Systems (NTCIS)

-This is a library for representing the network topology of critical infrastructure systems.
+Simple library for representing the network topology of critical infrastructure systems.

 ## Licensing